aklciot/iot-stack/README.md

 In the top level if the repository you just cloned above you will see a file called `docker-compose.yml`.
 On the command line change into this folder and then run the following command:
 `docker-compose up -d`
 This will take quite a while depending on your internet speed and how powerful the computer is.
 But once finished, your IoT stack should be ready for you.

+#IoT Stack components
+## Nodered
+This is where flows and controls are created an managed.
+To access it enter the following URL on the computer that the IoT Stack is running `http://localhost:1880`.
+If you are on a different computer on the same network you will need to find out the ip address on the IoT Stack computer. the from a browser on a different computer `http://iot-stack-ip-address:1880`
+An example flow will be on NodeRed as an example.
+This flow takes data from Innovate Auckland's system and stores it in Thingsboard (see below).
+## MQTT
+This is a simple system to take IoT messages and distribute them to where they are needed.
+## Thingsboard
+This is a data storage and visualisation system.
+Nodered stores the data in Thingsboard which is then configured with dashboards so poeple can make use of the data.